lazycoder1/PolotnoLambda/docs/lambda_overview.md

 The actual rendering of images from JSON is delegated to the `image_processor` module.
 This module is responsible for:

 -   Parsing the `generated_json`.
--   Handling different element types (text, images, figures).
+-   Handling different element types (text with optional backgrounds featuring configurable color, padding, and corner radius; images; figures).
 -   Managing fonts: This may include fetching fonts from Google Fonts, caching them locally (`/tmp`) and to an S3 bucket (`FONT_S3_CACHE_BUCKET`), and using fallback fonts, as detailed in its own documentation or previous versions of this overview.
 -   Compositing elements onto a canvas and returning a Pillow image object.